Away With The Steiners

 They have similar packages and prices and coverage is great in the cities.
 All the SIM cards are valid for 7 or 30 days in Saudi Arabia.

-Prices for a prepaid STC sim card in Saudi Arabia:
+Prices for a prepaid STC SIM Card in Saudi Arabia:

 Buying an STC SIM in Dammam after we arrived.

-Alright this area of our Saudi Arabia travel guide is going to just be honest and let you know what accommodation in Saudi Arabia is like.
+Alright this area of our Saudi Arabia Travel Guide is going to just be honest and let you know what accommodation in Saudi Arabia is like.

 I wouldn’t rate it.
 I assume if you have lots of money and are traveling in luxury through the Kingdom (as many domestic and international travellers are) as it is renowned for; then truly your options are limited.
-There are not backpacker hostels or even backpacker-type places to stay yet.
-It’s only early days.

-But the most odd thing about the accommodation has to be in the kitchens.
 Seriously, some of the kitchens are ridiculously enormous.
-Huge cook-tops, full-size catering ovens, fridges and a huge dining.
+They have huge cook-tops, full-size catering ovens, fridges and a huge dining.
 But no cutlery and no crockery and no pots and pans.
-Like; none at all.

-And if you go to the reception to ask if you might have a cup to use with the provided electric kettle they look at you very strangely.
-They might if you’re lucky call housekeeping who will need the security guard to translate your very unusual request and might provide you with a paper cup (even two) for a hot drink.
+They might if you’re lucky call housekeeping who will need the security guard to translate your very unusual request.
+Or they might provide you with a paper cup (even two) for a hot drink.
 Nice.

 But overall we did manage to make our way around the country trialling a range of accommodation options.
 Some we would recommend and stay in again and some maybe not.